robinzng/twenty-twenty-hugo/exampleSite/content/submit/_index.md

 ---
-title: "Submit"
+title: "Share your story"
 bg_image: "images/2020-landscape-2.png"
 # meta description
-description: "This is meta description"
+description: ""
 # save as draft
 draft: false
----

-This is a page with some basic contact information, such as an address and phone number.
-You might also try a plugin to add a contact form.

----
-title: "Share your story"
-description: ""
-draft: false
-bg_image: "images/slider-bg2.jpg"
 ---

 ## How it works: